spryker/spryker-docs/docs/scos/dev/guidelines/performance-guidelines/architecture-performance-guidelines.md

 ### Pagination

-Ensure data fetched from the database is paginated; failing to do so with large datasets may lead to out-of-memory errors.
+Ensure that data fetched from the database is paginated.
+Failing to do so with large datasets may lead to out-of-memory errors.

 ### Wildcards in Redis

-Avoid using wildcards (*) in Redis as they can significantly impact performance.
+Avoid using wildcards (*) in Redis, as they can significantly impact performance.

-### RPC Calls
+### RPC calls

-It's recommended to minimize the number of RPC calls, ideally having only one per page.
+We recommend to minimize the number of RPC calls, ideally having only one per page.
 A high volume of RPC calls can lead to severe performance issues.

 ## Feature configurations